Other Sunday and Holy Day Readings

 Response:

 Verse 6 reveals the psalm's theme: God shows steadfast love and mercy in His justice for the oppressed.
 First, the psalmist recalls God's mighty works in Israel's history when He revealed Himself to Moses and rescued the oppressed Israelites in the Exodus liberation.
 He even recounts the attributes that God revealed to Moses in Exodus 34:6 (verse 8).
-Then in verse 11, the psalmist emphasizes the enormity of God's loving-kindness [hesed] towards those who are obedient and fear offending Him.
-We can demonstrate our obedience of faith and fear of offending our heavenly Father is by repenting of our sins in the Sacrament of Reconciliation, by renewing our covenant relationship with Him in the New Covenant Law of Christ Jesus through love of God and love of neighbor (Mt 22:36-40), and receiving Christ in the Eucharist (Lk 20:22; Jn 6:53-58).
+Then, in verse 11, the psalmist emphasizes the enormity of God's loving-kindness [hesed] towards those who are obedient and fear offending Him.
+We can demonstrate our obedience of faith and fear of offending our heavenly Father by repenting of our sins in the Sacrament of Reconciliation, by renewing our covenant relationship with Him in the New Covenant Law of Christ Jesus through our love of God and love of neighbor (Mt 22:36-40) and receiving Christ in the Eucharist (Lk 20:22; Jn 6:53-58 ).

 The Second Reading 1 Corinthians 10:1-6, 10-12 ~